TheFuturoHouse.com | Latest Site News & Updates

-There have been several restorations in recent years and I am eagerly looking forward to seeing the end results of another such project.
+There have been several restorations in recent years and we are eagerly looking forward to seeing the end results of another such project.

 Good luck Tim!
-I hope everything goes well.
+We hope everything goes well.

-I spend a great deal of time trying to ensure the information presented on these pages is accurate but I have always recognized that there will be times I have it wrong and the ownership of this Futuro is something I had wrong.
+We spend a great deal of time trying to ensure the information presented on these pages is accurate but we have always recognized that there will be times we have it wrong and the ownership of this Futuro is something we had wrong.
 This Futuro has been purchased by Christchurch man Tim Hoban.
-Interestingly in the space of two days I heard this from three different sources.
+Interestingly in the space of two days we heard this from three different sources.

-The Raglan Futuro made the news with its upcoming move in a 010514 article by John Weekes entitled "Spaceship Home Flies Off To Explore Southern Frontier" in The New Zealand Herald.
+The Raglan Futuro made the news with its upcoming move in a 010514 article by John Weekes entitled "Spaceship Home Flies Off To Explore Southern Frontier

-We learn nothing new in the article but it is accompanied by an interesting photo [at left] by Michael Craig which is either photo shopped or used time lapse to achieve a, presumably, "ufo" appropriate effect in the sky.
-A pdf of the article can be found here.
+We learn nothing new in the article but it is accompanied by an interesting photo (below) by Michael Craig which is either photo shopped or used time lapse to achieve a, presumably, "ufo" appropriate effect in the sky.
+A pdf of the article can be found here

 In the post Nick recounts how:

-In email correspondence with a local entrepreneur I am told that he Futuro did not sell at the auction March 2nd.
+In email correspondence with a local entrepreneur we were told that the Futuro did not sell at the auction March 2nd.
 That same local entrepreneur is currently working on a possible purchase which, if successful, would almost certainly add another Futuro to the list of those available for rent.
 We will likely know the outcome of that within a week or two.
-Me, I am keeping my fingers crossed all goes well; this would almost certainly provide another opportunity for those who have an interest in the Futuro House to get just a little taste of the "Futuro" experience by renting one for a vacation.
+We are keeping our fingers crossed all goes well; this would almost certainly provide another opportunity for those who have an interest in the Futuro House to get just a little taste of the "Futuro" experience by renting one for a vacation.